-On June 25, 2018, the Company acquired the SAES Pure Gas business (SPG), from SAES Getters S.p.A. for approximately \$352.5 million in cash, or \$341.2 million net of cash acquired, subject to revision for customary working capital adjustments, funded from the Company's existing cash on hand.
+On June 25, 2018, the Company acquired the SAES Pure Gas business (SPG), from SAES Getters S.p.A. for approximately \$352.4 million in cash, or \$341.2 million net of cash acquired, subject to revision for customary working capital adjustments, funded from the Company's existing cash on hand.
 The acquisition was accounted for under the acquisition method of accounting and the results of operations of SPG are included in the Company's condensed consolidated financial statements as of and since June 25, 2018.
-Direct costs of \$4.8 million and \$4.8 million associated with the acquisition of SPG, consisting mainly of professional and consulting fees, were expensed as incurred in the three and six months ended June 30, 2018, respectively.
+Direct costs of \$4.8 million associated with the acquisition of SPG, consisting mainly of professional and consulting fees, were expensed as incurred in the nine months ended September 29, 2018, respectively.
 These costs are included in selling, general and administrative expense in the Company's condensed consolidated statements of operations.

-SPG based in San Luis Obispo, California, is a leading provider of high-capacity gas purification systems used in semiconductor manufacturing and adjacent markets, and will report into the Microcontamination Control division of the Company.
-This acquisition will expand the gas purification solutions portfolio in our Microcontamination Control Division with high-capacity products suited for bulk chemical purification applications.
+SPG, based in San Luis Obispo, California, is a leading provider of high-capacity gas purification systems used in semiconductor manufacturing and adjacent markets, and reports into the Microcontamination Control division of the Company.
+This acquisition expands the gas purification solutions portfolio in our Microcontamination Control Division with high-capacity products suited for bulk chemical purification applications.